A miscarriage can be devastating when you have been trying to get pregnant for a while.

-The placenta produces the human chorionic gonadotropin (hCG), because of which the blood and urine tests for pregnancy show positive.
+The early embryo produces the human chorionic gonadotropin (hCG), because of which the blood and urine tests for pregnancy show positive.
 Women might also have pregnancy symptoms such as nausea and sore breasts but it eventually results in a miscarriage (3).

 What Causes A Blighted Ovum?

-The causes of a blighted ovum are not apparent, but experts suspect three primary reasons based on case studies (4).
+The causes of a blighted ovum are not apparent, but the most common reasons could be (4).

 - Poor quality of sperm or egg

 Advancing maternal age and genetic predisposition (increased likelihood of developing a disease based on the genetic makeup of a person) are also the reasons for early miscarriages due to a blighted ovum (5).

 Particular gene polymorphism (Val16Ala polymorphism of MnSOD gene) could result in recurring blighted ovum (6).